Latakia Syria Travel Guide

 Dining activities mainly serve local consumption.

-No organized culinary encounters like cooking classes or food tours cater to international visitors.
+No organized culinary activities such as cooking classes or food tours cater to international visitors.

 Farm visits or tours of food producers are not available, and non-urban areas carry heightened security risks.

-Local gastronomy events are not tourist-oriented and may carry security risks for foreign visitors.
+Local food festivals are not tourist-oriented and may carry security risks for foreign visitors.

-Always prioritize your well-being and consult local contacts for current information on dining options and security conditions.
+Always prioritize keeping you safe and ask local contacts for current information on dining options and security conditions.